Skip to content

 Semantic Hypergraph Notation

-SH notation is based on two simple principles:
+SH notation is based on these principles:

-This is enough to define a valid hyperedge that conveys the meaning of a sentence in natural language, for example "The sky is blue":
+This is enough to represent any sentence in natural language, for example "The sky is blue":

-(is/P (the/M sky/C) blue/C)
+(is/P.so (the/M sky/C) blue/C)

 Then, the additional notational devices can be employed when useful.
 Of course, it is always possible to utilize full notation for machine tasks while presented a simplified version for human-friendliness.